Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Mindful is one Mary Oliver's most popular modern poems and focuses on the wonder of everyday natural things.
+Mindful is one of Mary Oliver's most popular modern poems and focuses on the wonder of everyday natural things.
 The reader is invited in to share the delight the speaker finds simply by being alive and perceptive.

-- The poem is a typical Mary Oliver poem in the sense that it is a series of quietly spoken deliberations, reflected thoughts, almost as if the speaker were being interviewed and answering questions posed by a reader.
+- The poem is a typical Mary Oliver poem in the sense that it is a series of quietly spoken deliberations, and reflected thoughts, almost as if the speaker were being interviewed and answering questions posed by a reader.

 Mary Oliver follows a long line of romantic poets who sensed a potent power at work in the natural world.
 She sums up her approach to nature in relatively straightforward terms:

 'I see something and look at it and look at it.
 I see myself going closer and closer just to see it better, as though to see its meaning out of its physical form.
 And then, I take something emblematic from it and then it transcends the actual.'

 Transcend is the operative word.
 Mary Oliver uses her powers of description and examination, drawing out the essences of the natural world before then attempting a philosophical or spiritual abstraction.

 Many of her poems seem to be simply inspired, born of delight and amazement, intuitively formed yet shaped with care and attention.
 Some think her gentle approach borders on the sentimental, that some of her phrases are cloying.

 In the main, they're accessible, and have an open door and a welcoming tone, though metaphor and simile and other devices bring twists and turns.

 As a poet, she knows that 'figurative language can give shape to the difficult and the painful.
 It can make visible and "felt" that which is invisible and "unfeelable"'